What is CRM System?

 - Time horizon – or what is the expected life cycle of the CRM solution?

 - Degree of uncertainty and risk – what happens if, for example, your server fails and your IT expert is just on vacation?
-Apparently, in the case of a smaller team, the cloud CRM solution will be better.
+Apparently, in the case of a minor team, the cloud CRM solution will be better.

 Roman Kučák, Partner